ThreeSixtyGiving/standard/documentation/guidance/data-quality.md

 ### Usefulness tab
 This tab highlights ways that your data could be made more useful.
 For each check, the DQT gives feedback on a key feature that makes the data useful for analysis, which we recommend including in 360Giving data whenever possible.

-Feedback is triggered when the following information is missing from the data:
+Feedback is triggered when the following information is missing from the data.

-Organisations
+* Organisations
-- Official organisation references, such as charity or company numbers Location
+    * Official organisation references, such as charity or company numbers
+* Location
-- Recipient location
+    * Recipient location
-- Beneficiary location
+    * Beneficiary location
-Grants
+* Grants
-- Grant programme fields
+    * Grant programme fields
-- Grant duration
+    * Grant duration
-Metadata
+* Metadata
-- Last Modified information
+    * Last Modified information
-- Data Source
+    * Data Source

 Unlike the error messages in the **Summary**, **Validity** and **Conversion Errors** tabs, this feedback does not mean your data is invalid.
 It can be ignored when not relevant or until you are in a position to update your data quality.